TE PROHIBO QUE ME OLVIDES. I FORBID YOU TO FORGET ME.

 I Forbid You to Forget Me is an ongoing series born from the death of my mother in 2019.
 While sifting through her belongings, I found a photograph of her that I had never seen before.
 Beneath her portrait, she had written, “Te prohibo que me olvides,” which translates to “I forbid you to forget me.”

-Through collage, I create physical objects that hold the weight of grief.
-Almost all materials are sourced from my family archive and transformed through various processes: embroidering my mother’s words onto photographs, pairing her portraits with objects she left behind, transferring images onto fabric, and freezing photographs in ice to create works that embody memory’s fragility and permanence.
+Through collage, I create image-objects that mirror the feeling of grief.
+Almost all materials are sourced from my family's archive and transformed through various processes: embroidering my mother’s words onto photographs, pairing her portraits with objects she left behind, transferring images onto fabric, and freezing photographs in ice.

-Through collage, I create physical objects that hold the weight of grief.
-Almost all materials are sourced from my family archive and transformed through various processes: embroidering my mother’s words onto photographs, pairing her portraits with objects she left behind, transferring images onto fabric, and freezing photographs in ice to create works that embody memory’s fragility and permanence.
+Through collage, I create image-objects that mirror the feeling of grief.
+Almost all materials are sourced from my family's archive and transformed through various processes: embroidering my mother’s words onto photographs, pairing her portraits with objects she left behind, transferring images onto fabric, and freezing photographs in ice.